 It has been recorded from both leaf-litter and bromeliads in primary tropical moist lowland rainforest.
 It is a phytotelmic species that breeds by direct development.
 Eggs are deposited in bromeliad axils.
 It is not present in degraded habitats.

 It is relatively common in the leaf litter (Lynch 2005) and is presumed to have a stable population given its widespread range and remaining suitable habitat.

 Large areas of suitable habitat are remaining.
 There is some localized habitat loss to general human activities such as collection of wood, logging, and agriculture (crops, livestock etc.).
 Over harvesting of bromeliads might lead to some localized declines.

-In Peru it is present in several protected areas (Pacaya-Samiria Reserve, Alpahuayo Mishana Reserve).
-In Colombia it is present in Parque Nacional Natural Amacayacu.
+In Peru, it is present in several protected areas, including Pacaya-Samiria Reserve and Alpahuayo Mishana Reserve.
+In Colombia, it is present in Parque Nacional Natural Amacayacu.